|Rewards Rating:||3.7 / 5|

 See related: Current United credit card bonus offers

 The United Gateway card’s ongoing rewards should be a good fit if you fly regularly with United or spend a lot of time on the road.
 You’ll earn 2 miles per dollar on United purchases, including tickets, in-flight food and beverages, Wi-Fi, baggage fees and more.
 You’ll also earn 2 miles per dollar at gas stations and on local transit and commuting, as well as 1 point per dollar on all other purchases.

-That said, if your spending habits in the card’s bonus categories match those of the average consumer, the card won’t earn you much in the way of rewards long term.
-Leaving aside the limited-time bonus rewards rate on grocery store purchases, we estimate that the United Gateway Card carries an average rewards rate of just 1.19 miles per dollar, which, given the card’s lackluster perks, is not especially impressive.
+If your spending habits in the card’s bonus categories match those of the average consumer, the card may not earn you much in the way of rewards long term.
+Indeed, if you use the card for all of your spending, we estimate that the United Gateway Card carries an average rewards rate of just 1.19 miles per dollar, which, given the card’s lackluster perks, is not especially impressive.

 Redeeming United miles